+Grass and pasture finished beef, lactating dairy cows, growing animals, horses

+Overstocked pasture, sandy soils, low fertility areas

+Improved genetics have allowed for increased longevity of orchardgrass in the south.

 Orchardgrass is as drought tolerant as fescue, but it doesn't tolerate continuous grazing as well.

-Drought is typically blamed for orchardgrass death, but it's most commonly disease that takes it out-newer varieties are more tolerant of these diseases.
+Drought is typically blamed for orchardgrass death, but it's most commonly disease that takes it out.
+Newer varieties are more tolerant of diseases.

 Interseeding orchardgrass into KY-31 fescue can dilute the endophyte toxicity.

 Variety maturity can affect stand life/longevity.
-These can vary by a full month.
+Maturities can vary by a full month.

 Orchardgrass is nutritionally superior to fescue and has better palatability.

-Testimonials "I interseeded Endurance into a stand of mixed grass and it even survived the drought of 2016."
-Producer in Lyerly, GA Endurance - An orchardgrass for the south.
+"I interseeded Endurance into a stand of mixed grass and it even survived the drought of 2016."

+Producer in Lyerly, GA

+Endurance - An orchardgrass for the south.
 This early maturity variety was developed at the University of Georgia and selected for persistence and tolerance to low cutting height.
 The yield and disease resistance have been impressive in the field.
-Available with or without a 50% seed coating.

 Olathe - This early maturity variety has proven to survive harsh droughts and come back with aggressive regrowth .

-Available with or without a 50% seed coating.
-INAVAIC - The latest maturing variety in the lineup.
+Inavale - The latest maturing variety in the lineup.
 Often, later maturing varieties are avoided in our region due to heat stress, but Inavale can handle it.
 Consider Inavale if you have a difficult time harvesting orchardgrass in the vegetative state.
-Available in untreated.

 Persist - Another southern bred variety developed by the University of Tennessee.

-Persist under humid conditions and is a high yielding variety.
-Available with a 34% seed coating.
+Persists under humid conditions and is a high yielding variety.

+Why do we coat orchardgrass?

+Some of our orchardgrasses are coated.
+We coat orchardgrass to hedge against variable soil conditions, attract moisture, and protect the seed.

-FESTULOLIUM HIGHLIGHTS:
+FESTULOLIUM

-SEEDING RATE 25-35lbs/A full rate or 12-15lbs/A interseeding
+25-35lbs/A full rate or 12-15lbs/A interseeding

-PLANTING DEPTH

-Soil surface to 0.25"

-HARVEST HEIGHTS/RESIDUAL HEIGHTS

-8+" tall to harvest, leave behind 4"

-BEST USED FOR:

 Grass and pasture finished beef, milking, growing livestock, horse hay

-NOT WELL SUITED FOR: